 There are plenty of locations around Australia to experience our native wildlife in their natural habitats.
-Just remember: especially for children, when in the wild it is always best to give animals their space – even the really, really cute ones!
+Australian wildlife is unique and a great way to teach children about nature.
+Just remember: especially for children, when in the wild it is always best to give animals their space.
+Even the really, really cute ones!

-For something a bit different, take the kids to The Entrance waterfront in New South Wales for the daily Pelican Feed, which has become one of the Central Coast‘s most popular attractions.
-With a huge pelican colony flocking in for the show each day, it is a great experience for the whole family!
+For something a bit different, take the kids to The Entrance waterfront in New South Wales for the daily Pelican Feed.
+This has become one of the Central Coast‘s most popular attractions.
+With a huge pelican colony flocking in for the show each day, it’s a great experience for the whole family!

-Families looking for a truly magical experience can head to Phillip Island in Victoria, where you can line the observation boardwalks at Phillip Island Nature Park at dusk to watch the little penguins emerging from the sea and waddling up Summerland Beach to their burrows
+Families looking for a truly magical experience can head to Phillip Island in Victoria.
+You can line the observation boardwalks at Phillip Island Nature Park at dusk to watch the little penguins emerging from the sea!
+Kids love watching them waddling up Summerland Beach to their burrows.

 Rottnest Island is known around the world as the home of the cutest and most photogenic animal in the world, the quokka.
-These tiny animals have no fear of humans, so bring your selfie stick and, if you’re quick, you can even pose for a selfie with one!
+These tiny animals have no fear of humans, so bring your selfie stick!
+If you’re quick, you can even pose for a selfie with one!

-For a breathtaking experience in Western Australia, families can snorkel alongside 14-metre whale sharks in the Ningaloo Marine Park, where you can often also find tropical fish, manta rays, turtles and dolphins in the wild.
+For a breathtaking experience in Western Australia, families can snorkel alongside 14-metre whale sharks in the Ningaloo Marine Park.
+You can often also find tropical fish, manta rays, turtles and dolphins in the wild.

 Head to South Australia’s Eyre Peninsula for a swim with the “puppies of the sea”, sea lions!
 These playful critters are naturally friendly and will often swim right up and put on a show for you.